abevoelker/blog/source/_posts/2012-07-10-final-ode-to-openedge-abl-part-2-ruby-makes-rest-easy.markdown

       Customer.all.to_json
     end

-Now visit [http://localhost:4567/customers][10] in your browser, and voila - you should see a big JSON array of Customers (if you're using Chrome, which you should be, I recommend the [JSONView][11] extension for maximum readability)!
+Restart the server and visit [http://localhost:4567/customers][10] in your browser, and voila - you should see a big JSON array of Customers!
+If you're using Chrome I recommend the [JSONView][11] extension for improved readability.

 The URI that we just created is referred to as a "collection URI" as it returns a collection of resources rather than a single element.
 Let's go ahead and add